jamesstill/Astronomy/README.md

 Degrees d = new(r);
 Console.WriteLine(d.ToString()); // 23°.43279
 ```
-Very large angles can be reduced to the [0, 360] range.
+Very large angles for `Degrees` and `Radians` can be reduced to the [0, 360] range.
 Functions can be chained to produce the desired conversion and output.
 ```
 Degrees d = new(25487.1873);
 Console.WriteLine(d.ToReducedAngle().ToString()); // 287°.187300